 Albany Community Police Review Board

-Developing Discipline Matrix for APD
+Discipline Matrix for APD

-Track and take part in collaborative discussions to develop clear and consistent systems for accountability.
+Took part in collaborative discussions to develop clear and consistent systems for accountability.

 In the last few years, Albany’s constituents voted to amend Local Law J of 2020 – Proposition 7 to enhance the role and responsibilities of the Albany Community Police Review Board (CPRB).
-As part of these changes, the Board is tasked with working with the Albany Police Department (APD) Chief of Police to develop and implement a Discipline Matrix that clearly delineates penalty levels with ranges of sanctions and stipulates a consistent accountability structure for law enforcement.
+As part of these changes, the Board was tasked with working with the Albany Police Department (APD) Chief of Police to develop and implement a Discipline Matrix that clearly delineates penalty levels with ranges of sanctions and stipulates a consistent accountability structure for law enforcement.

 As a starting point, the APD has shared the materials that currently exist when deciding on discipline in cases of officer misconduct.
 You can review APD’s current progressive discipline: